The Sunshine State

 About Our State

 Queensland has a subtropical climate, with high humidity from November to March with sea breezes that bring some relief along the coast.
 Brisbane, the capital, has a hot and humid climate in summer, and mild and sunny with cool nights in winter (July and August).
 Tropical cyclones occur in the north from November to April, the wet season, (mostly during January to March).
-If your visiting the top end (north), the best times are between September to November.
+If you're visiting the top end (north), the best times are between September to November.

 Society & Culture